haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-setfarbyte 0 0x04
+setfarbyte 3 0x01
 ```
 Notes:
 ```
-  # stores the least-significant byte in the bank to a RAM address
+  # stores the byte in the specified memory bank to a RAM address
 ```
 </details>